 Some hardware will rust if it’s only for indoors.
 Use outdoor-specific hardware.
 If you want decorative outdoor hardware, stainless steel fasteners are one option available, but there are others.

 Did you use a water-resistant/waterproof glue like Titebond II or Titebond III or Gorilla Glue?
 If you didn’t, stop here and review your build.
 If any finish fails at all, then you’ll have more repairs if you used a water-soluble glue compared to something water-resistant.
-See our glue types and wood joints guides under the Essentials page for more in-depth information that may help you!
+See our glue types guide and wood joints guide under for more in-depth information that may help you!

 What are weather issues the ones your area faces?
 If you live in Southern California, you may not necessarily need a water sealant as your primary concern, but because of the constant sunshine, the paint may be a better consideration to protect it from the brutal sun.
 A person living on the upper East Coast, however, will want something that acts as a water sealant with the rain and snow they receive.
 You know the typical weather you face in your area, so that’s definitely a huge consideration.
 Are you protecting from sun or moisture?
 Get the furniture protection you will actually need.
 Sorry, we can’t help much with tornadoes, earthquakes or hurricanes.
 They’re gonna do what they’re gonna do…

 Tips to protect and to restore your wood project